hakimjazuli/atlaAS/README.md

 ## assumtion

-this library assume you are familiar with psr-4 autoloading using composer
+this library assumes you are familiar with psr-4 autoloading using composer

 ## how to initialize